ravi-kumbar-de/ML_Loan_Prediction/Readme.md

 5.Scaling with ACI And AKS

-6.Flask web UI for new customers to check their loan status.
+6.Flask web UI for new customers to check their loan status hosted using heroku

 Edit : 21st Sep 2020 ->